 01. Request feedback post-project.

 This one sounds obvious, but many people forget to do it.
 The solution?
 Automate it.
-My team and I have this step built into our workflows in Asana (our project managment system) and Honeybook (our client relationship management system).
+Our team has this step built into our workflows in Asana (our project managment system) and Honeybook (our client relationship management system).
 As soon as a project wraps up, we trigger our automation to send out a testimonial request at the two-week mark.
-The timing will depend on what your clients are comfortable with.
+The timing will depend on what will make your clients the most comfortable.

 02. Request for feedback long down the road.